 Andrew Ardizzoia (b.
 1979) is a native of the San Francisco Bay Area, where he began his studies in music at an early age.
 His catalog of orchestral, band, choral, chamber, and solo vocal works have been performed on four continents by a wide variety of soloists and ensembles.
 His music, described as “exuberant, rhythmic, and great fun”, as well as “smart, intriguing, and masterful”, has earned numerous awards and commissions including the Presser Foundation Award, a Zoni nomination (Arizona’s top theatre award), as well as grants from Arizona State University, the University of Hartford, and the Alvin Edgar Fund at Iowa State University.
 In 2012 he received the Diemente award from the Hartt School at the University of Hartford.

 Recent performances have included the premiere of Andrew’s “Quod erat demonstrandum…” by the Iowa State University Wind Ensemble at the CBDNA North Central division conference, and his Symphony for Wind Ensemble, by the Hartt Wind Ensemble under Glen Adsit.
-Andrew’s Etudes and Fugues for solo marimba have been performed by percussionist Matthew Coley in Lucerne, Stuttgart, and on tour across Northern California.
+Andrew’s Etudes and Fugues for solo marimba have been performed by percussionist Matthew Coley in Switzerland, Germany, and on tour across Northern California.
 Other performances include the premieres of his Ritmos Colorados and Stonewall Magnificats for percussion ensemble, and performances of the Songs of Introspection in both Michigan and Connecticut.

 Andrew’s works have also been performed at Arizona State University, The Ohio State University, the University of Oregon, both Idyllwild and Interlochen, and at many other colleges, festivals, and museums.
 Recitals dedicated to his works have taken place in California and Arizona, and his music has been part of art installations, dance programs, and theatrical productions around the Pacific Rim.